What size are the teddies and do all the clothes fit all the teddies?

 If you sign up for the Knitables newsletter on the home page you will receive a 20% discount code which you can use on your first order via my website.
 I try to keep my patterns reasonably priced so I am unable to offer any further discounts.

 Why has VAT been added to my order?

 From 1st January 2015, digital sales to countries in the European Union are required to have VAT added to their order, at the tax rate of the country in which the customer lives.
-This means that anyone who sells digital products online to customers in EU countries are now obliged to charge and account for EU VAT.
+This means that anyone who sells digital products online to customers in EU countries are now required to charge and account for EU VAT.

 If I add a lot of patterns to your shoppng cart, I cannot view the whole basket or see the checkout button.

 This is a known fault that affects some web browsers.
 If you are using a device or tablet, rotating it to portrait mode will allow you to view more/all of the cart.
 If you are using a laptop or PC, hold down the 'ctrl' key and scroll back or down on your mouse - this will expand the screen and you will be able to view the cart and the checkout button.
 Once you have checked out simply reverse the procedure back to your desired screen view size.

 Can I buy your patterns without a PayPal account?

 Yes, during the checkout process there is an option to 'Pay with Debit or Credit Card', you will see this underneath the PayPal login option.

 How do I download and open a PDF file?

 Once you've paid for your order through PayPal you will receive an email from email@example.com containing a download link.
 Click on the link in the email and your computer should ask you where you would like the file to be saved.
 Once saved, you can open the pattern using Adobe Acrobat Reader.
 Should you need to install Adobe Reader, you can do so for FREE here.